Promising combo tackles rare sarcoma in early trial

 Summary

-This study tests a new combination of two drugs, lurbinectedin and doxorubicin, for people with advanced leiomyosarcoma, a rare soft tissue cancer.
-The first part finds a safe dose, and the second part compares the combination to lurbinectedin alone to see which works better.
-About 62 adults with no other treatment options are taking part.
+This study tests a combination of two drugs, lurbinectedin and doxorubicin, in people with advanced soft-tissue sarcoma or leiomyosarcoma that cannot be cured with standard treatments.
+The first part finds a safe dose, and the second part compares the combination to lurbinectedin alone to see which works better at slowing cancer growth.
+About 62 adults with measurable disease are taking part.

 Get updates